leguass7/vscode-avatar-clockify/README.md

 # avatar-clockify

-This is an extension for "VSCode".
+This is an extension for [VSCode](https://code.visualstudio.com/).

 ## Features

-Its purpose is to track hours of development work with "VSCode".
+Its purpose is to track hours of development work with [VSCode](https://code.visualstudio.com/).

+* Launch tracker in just one click [time-tracker](https://clockify.me/feature-list#features-time-tracker)

 ## Requirements